Insights

 The same story, but something’s different.

-Take for example two different versions of the opening act of a story.
+See if you can spot the difference between these two different versions of the opening act of a story.
 They’re both about the same situation and have the same general flow, but something’s different (you’ll probably quickly notice what it is).

 Version One